-When developing topics for your content, it’s important to consider the where your leads are in their buyer’s journey.
+When developing topics for your content, it’s important to consider where your leads or new customers are in their buyer’s journey.
 Different topics and content types work better for different parts of the funnel.

 For example, a video that gives an overview of the person’s greatest challenge works well during the awareness stage when the consumer is first becoming aware of the problem.

 However, a case study which includes testimonials from previous customers might work better to help those who are ready to make a purchase better understand how your brand can benefit them.

 Creating and publishing quality content on a consistent basis is not easy.
 It requires time and resources to ensure that your content is not only relevant and valuable but of the same high quality that your products and services are.

 If you don’t have the resources in-house to sustain a consistent content calendar, it may be time to call in the experts.
 For example, hiring an agency for blogging services is a great way to ensure that you’re consistently putting out new content that attracts and engages your target buyers.

 - PPC Advertising